Vicki Wong & Hachi is a joyous space created for Hachi-Hearted souls.

 - Over 275,000 viewers on IMDb (the authoritative film information source) voted Hachi: A Dog’s Tale in the top 25 of all Family Feature Films to date.

 - Hachi: A Dog's Tale earned the #205 place in the "250 Most Highly Rated" film list by IMDB voters.

 - Amazon rates Hachi: A Dog's Tale 4.8 out of 5 stars with over 15,000 reviews.
 The #1 rated comment, “As a grown man not prone to crying, by the end of this film I was a blubbering mess, and I've probably not shed a tear in more than ten years...”

 - The Heartland Film Festival awarded Hachi with its “Truly Moving Picture” award, created to support films that transform lives beyond pure entertainment.

-- I was honored with the 1st Annual Japan Cool Content Contribution award by the Japanese Ministry of Economy, Trade and Industry for bringing Japanese-themed stories to a worldwide audience.
+- I was honored with the 1st Annual Japan Cool Content Contribution award by the Japanese Ministry of Economy, Trade and Industry for bringing a Japanese-themed story to a worldwide audience.
 The formal dinner ceremony was held at the Consulate-General of Japan’s residence in Los Angeles.

 - In Washington, D.C., Japanese Ambassador to the U.S. Ichiro Fujisaki hosted a Hachi screening and reception at the Smithsonian’s Freer Gallery.
-Lasse Hallstrom (our director) and I answered questions after the screening.
-The Honorable William Webster, chairman of the Homeland Security Advisory Board and former head of the FBI and CIA, shared stories of his deep affection for his own two dogs.
+Director Lasse Hallstrom and I answered questions after the screening.
+During the reception, the Honorable William Webster, chairman of the Homeland Security Advisory Board and former head of the FBI and CIA, shared stories of the deep bond with his own two dogs.

 The Legacy lives on